 - a.
 Apps.

 - b.
 Websites.

 - c.
 Ubiquitous computing.

 - d.
 Mobile computing.

 - e.
 Wearable computing.

 - f.
-Extended Reality (XR) (virtual, augmented and mixed reality).
+Virtual reality.

 Candidates should be able to demonstrate an awareness of current global trends, not exclusive to their geographical area, and appreciate the bigger picture.
 An example of an important theme in UX is the potential impact of Artificial Intelligence (AI).